All Episodes

 Ayers got his in Canada.

-I forget where Bernadine Dorn.
+I forget where Bernadine Dorn, they're married.

 I forgot where she got hers, but the rings were made from U.S. aircraft shot down by the North Vietnamese.

-You think Jane Fonda was bad.
+You think Jane Fonda was bad?

-And in fact, the Cubans allowed Bernadine Dorn to establish a students for Democrats Society operation based out of Cuba.
+And in fact, the Cubans allowed Bernadine Dorn to establish a Students for Democrats Society operation based out of Cuba.

 He was so moved by the gesture.

-The United States, that he was in the belly of the beast.
+He said that he realized he was living in evil, the United States, that he was in the belly of the beast.

 It wasn't just 40 years ago that Bill Ayers tried to blow up some buildings.

-It was 40 years ago that he was moved to tears with a gift of a ring from the North Vietnamese made of U.S. aircraft shot down over North Vietnam, moving him to tears.
+It was 40 years ago that he was moved to tears with the gift of a ring from the North Vietnamese made of U.S. aircraft shot down over North Vietnam, moving him to tears.

 So he's still engaging, still has the same mindset about his country.